hrszpuk/odin-flag/README.md

 Your first step to troubleshoot installation issues is to check where odin-flag is installed and where you are trying to access odin-flag from.

 ## Contributing
+If you wish to contribute new features, report/fix a bug, or discuss changes/additions to the product please create an issue.